Myron Charles Taylor: Personal envoy to Pope Pius XII

-Taylor was also successful in persuading Spain's military general and dictator Francisco Franco not to join the Axis powers of World War II.
 Later, he was able to lobby for an Allied military airbase in neutral Portugal that was ultimately granted.
 As the war approached its end and afterwards, Taylor recognized the Italian people were in dire need of necessities.
 He established American Relief for Italy, an organization that became the primary means to provide food, clothing and medicine to millions of suffering Italians.
 In a short time approximately $6 million in public funds were raised and over $37 million in relief supplies were distributed.

 Taylor intended to step down after the war ended.
 Following Roosevelt's death, he agreed to stay on and to help President Harry S. Truman, who succeeded to office.
 Truman charged Taylor to work "not only with the Pope but with other leaders in the spiritual world and in the world of politics and secular affairs as he travels through Europe in the fulfillment of his mission."

 Taylor resigned in January 1950.
 Truman recalled Taylor's assistant, Franklin C. Gowan, prompting speculation that the U.S. would reduce its relations with the Vatican and its officials.
 Protestant leaders continued to oppose US relations with the Vatican.